-University Fellowships, both junior and senior, are available to graduate students in home economics in competition with all graduate students in the University.
-(See Announcement of the Graduate School for further information.)
+University fellowships, both junior and senior, are available to graduate students in the fields of home economics in competition with graduate students in other fields of the University.
+(Sce Announcement of the Graduate School for further information.)
+In addition, certain fellowships and scholarships are available specifically for graduate students in home economics.